mmachenry/star-battle/README.md

 * Create documentation and a test suite.

-* Move the region detection into the runFD to increase performance.

 * Consider parallelizing solution generation.
 A good strategy for this might be to provide an argument to generate that constrians the most significant digit in the puzzle generation to be a particular number.
 It could then be